kentlouisetonino/knowledge-assembly-language/README.md

 ## Description
-> - This includes all the software engineering concepts and knowledge.
+> - This includes all the software engineering techniques, concepts and knowledge.